ChIDE icon ChIDE

 debug>

 assign the variable i with the value of 10, call function func(), and print out the value of the expression 2*i when the variable i is valid in its current scope.
-As another example, when program func.c is executed and stopped at line 9 shown in Figure 28, the values of variables a and i as well as expression 2*g can be obtained by typing corresponding commands in the debug command window.
+As another example, when program func.c is executed and stopped at line 9 shown in Figure 31, the values of variables a and i as well as expression 2*g can be obtained by typing corresponding commands in the debug command pane.

 Command 'start' begins debugging a program.
 The optional arguments for the command start and run are processed and passed to the arguments for function main().
-For example, to run program C:\Ch\demos\bin\commandarg.c shown in Figure 19, the debug command
+For example, to run program C:\Ch\demos\bin\commandarg.c shown in Figure 22, the debug command

-will assign the strings "C:\Ch\demos\bin\commandarg.c", "-o", "option1", "-v", "option2", "option3", and "option4 to the elements argv[0], argv[1], argv[2], argv[3], argv[4], argv[5], and argv[6] of argument argv of of the main function
+will assign the strings "C:\Ch\demos\bin\commandarg.c", "-o", "option1", "-v", "option2", and "option3 with space" to the elements argv[0], argv[1], argv[2], argv[3], argv[4], and argv[5] of argument argv of of the main function

 int main(int argc, char *argv[])

 The program will stop when a breakpoint is hit.
 The command run will execute the program without debugging by ignoring breakpoints.
 Similar to commands on the debug bar, the user can execute the program line by line either by command step or next.
 The command step will step into a function whereas or the command next will step over the function to the next line.
 During the debugging, the command cont can be invoked to continue the execution of the program till it hits a breakpoint or the program ends.
 The user can change the function stack during debugging.
-It can go up to its calling function or move down to the called function by commands up and down, respectively, so that the variables within its scope can be accessed in the debug command window.
+It can go up to its calling function or move down to the called function by commands up and down, respectively, so that the variables within its scope can be accessed in the debug command pane.
 The function or program names in all stacks are displayed by the command stack.
 Names and their corresponding values of variables in the current stack are displayed by the command locals.
 Command variables displays names and values for all variables within its scope in each stack.

 The command watch adds an expression, including a single variable, into a list of watched expressions.
 Watched expressions can be added before or during execution of a program.
 An expression can be removed from the list of the watched expressions by the command. remove expr The command remove removes all expressions in the watched list.
-For example, commands in the debug command window
+For example, commands in the debug command pane

 debug> watch 2*g